 Each sequential pair of tile pixel coordinates is next rasterized onto a tile as a line segment using Bresenham’s line algorithm.
 This line drawing step must be extremely fast, as it runs trillions of times.
 The tile itself at this stage is simply an Array[Double](256*256) representing the total count of lines to hit each pixel.

-At the highest zoom level, we populate over 60 million tiles.
-This poses a problem because directly holding every tile in memory as double arrays would require at least 60 million x 256 x 256 x 8 bytes = ~30TB of memory.
+At the highest zoom level, we populate more than 30 million tiles.
+This poses a problem because directly holding every tile in memory as double arrays would require at least 30 million x 256 x 256 x 8 bytes = ~15TB of memory.
 While this amount of memory is not unreasonable to provision in a temporary cluster, it would be rather wasteful considering that the tiles can on average be highly compressed since the majority of entries are zero.
 For performance reasons, using a sparse array was not a viable solution.
 In Spark, we can greatly reduce the maximum memory requirement by ensuring that the parallelism of this stage is many times higher than the number of active tasks in the cluster.
 Tiles from a finished task are immediately serialized, compressed, and written to disk, so only the set of tiles corresponding to the active set of tasks need to be kept decompressed and in memory at any given time.

 Normalization is the function that maps raw heat counts for each pixel after rasterization from the unbounded domain [0, Inf) to the bounded range [0, 1] of the color map.
 The choice of normalization has huge impact on how the heatmap appears visually.
 The function should be monotonic so that higher heat values are displayed as higher “heat”, but there are many ways to approach this problem.
 A single global normalization function would mean that only the single most popular areas on Strava would be rendered using the highest “hottest” color.